Safari activities in Queen Elizabeth national park

-2022 safari activities in Queen Elizabeth national park; Queen Elizabeth national park is the second biggest national park and one of the most visited protected areas located in western part of Uganda in Kasese, Kamwenge, Rukungiri and Rubirizi districts.
-The national park is a home of 95 mammal species including the big four mammals which include elephants, buffaloes, lions and leopards, other animals like Uganda kobs, bushbucks, waterbucks, warthogs, primates like chimpanzees, l’hoest monkeys, black and white colobus monkeys and over 600 bird species.
-Queen Elizabeth national park offers a number of safari activities that visitors can engage in during the safari including.
+The national park is a home of 95 mammal species, including the big four mammals which include elephants, buffaloes, lions and leopards; other animals like Uganda kobs, bushbucks, waterbucks, and warthogs; primates like chimpanzees, L’hoest monkeys, and black and white colobus monkeys; and over 600 bird species.

-2022 safari activities in Queen Elizabeth national park
+Safari activities in Queen Elizabeth national park

 Game drives